StevenWangYuxuan/Software-Development-Project/README.md

     - Optionally, choose to calculate the volume around the X or Y axis
 4. Click the "Plot Function and Integral" button.

+> If next time you want to conveniently open this code and create a shortcut in exe format, you can search the information in https://blog.csdn.net/2301_81337765/article/details/135012811

 #### Code Explanation:

 - The code creates a GUI application that allows the user to input a function and calculate its integral and volume.